MButros/MButros.github.io/_pages/books.md

 * A Mathematician’s Apology by G.H.
 Hardy
 * King Abdullah, Britain and the making of Jordan by Mary Wilson
 * A History of Jordan by Philip Robins
-* American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer by Kai Bird and Martin Sherwin
+* American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer by Kai Bird and Martin Sherwin **(HIGHLY RECOMMENDED)**

 ### Fiction
 * The Bourne Supremacy by Robert Ludlum